A Step-by-Step Guide to Mixing Drums

 Hall reverbs are also a common choice when working with drums.
 Perfect for more “live” sounding material, hall reverbs capture the sound of drums being played in a live music venue.

-If you’re looking for something dark, moody and ambient, try a plate reverb.
+If you’re looking for something dark, moody, and ambient, try a plate reverb.
 These classic reverbs give your drums a cool metallic sound that’s great for adding space by smearing the sound.

-Bus Processing
+ReverbDrum Bus Processing

 Finally, I always like to apply a round of bus processing as the cherry on top.